Jean Marie Le Bris: Second glider aircraft: the Albatross

 In 1868, with the support of the Imperial French Navy, he built a second flying machine, called L'Albatros, which was tried in Brest at the artillery polygon of Saint Pierre Quilbignon.
-According to De La Landelle, the aircraft made a few flights, including a 200-m long glide, before being damaged beyond repair after a crash.
+According to Gabriel de La Landelle, the aircraft made a few flights, including a 200-m long glide, before being damaged beyond repair after a crash.

 Compared to its first glider, it was a very different machine.
 The wings could not move, but the glider was equipped with a mechanical flight control system that could warp the wings along their entire span.
 The tail was maneuverable as well.
 Also, this second plane was structurally different than the first one.

 The Albatross became the first aircraft to be photographed, in 1868 by Benjamin Charles Pépin (also known as Pépin fils), photographer based in Siam street, Brest.
 Two originals of these pictures are preserved by the Musée Carnavalet in Paris (Inventory Number PH1828) and the Musée de l'Air et de l'Espace in Le Bourget, France.

 The first well-documented glider was built by George Cayley and flown by an employee in 1853.
 Also in Great Britain, Stringfellow had built small unmanned gliders in 1848.
 However Le Bris invented more effective flight controls, which could act on the incidence of wings and which were patented in March 1857.